Header graphics: Explain that stuff

 Supercapacitors

-If you think electricity plays a big part in our lives today, you ain't seen nothing yet!
+If you think electricity plays a big part in our lives today, you "ain't seen nothing yet"!
 In the next few decades, our fossil-fueled cars and home-heating will need to switch over to electric power as well if we're to have a hope of averting catastrophic climate change.
 Electricity is a hugely versatile form of energy, but it suffers one big drawback: it's relatively difficult to store in a hurry.
-Batteries can hold large amounts of power, but they take hours to charge up.
-Capacitors, on the other hand, charge almost instantly but store only tiny amounts of power.
+Batteries can hold large amounts of energy, but they take hours to charge up.
+Capacitors, on the other hand, charge almost instantly but store only tiny amounts of energy.
 In our electric-powered future, when we need to store and release large amounts of electricity very quickly, it's quite likely we'll turn to supercapacitors (also known as ultracapacitors) that combine the best of both worlds.
 What are they and how do they work?
 Let's take a closer look!

 How can you store electric charge?

-Batteries and capacitors do a similar job—storing electricity—but in completely different ways:
+Batteries and capacitors do a similar job—storing electricity—but in completely different ways.

 Batteries have two electrical terminals (electrodes) separated by a chemical substance called an electrolyte.
 When you switch on the power, chemical reactions happen involving both the electrodes and the electrolyte.
 These reactions convert the chemicals inside the battery into other substances, releasing electrical energy as they go.
 Once the chemicals have all been depleted, the reactions stop and the battery is flat.
 In a rechargeable battery, such as a lithium-ion power pack used in a laptop computer or MP3 player, the reactions can happily run in either direction—so you can usually charge and discharge hundreds of times before the battery needs replacing.

-Photos: Right: A typical zinc-carbon battery has electricity stored in it at the factory and can be discharged only once before you have to throw it away.
+Photo: A typical zinc-carbon battery has electricity stored in it at the factory and can be discharged only once before you have to throw it away.
 Batteries like this are expensive to use and bad for the environment—billions are trashed worldwide every single year.
-Left: A typical capacitor in an electronic circuit.
-This stores a fraction as much energy as a battery, but can be charged and discharged instantly, almost any number of times.

 Capacitors use static electricity (electrostatics) rather than chemistry to store energy.
 Inside a capacitor, there are two conducting metal plates with an insulating material called a dielectric in between them—it's a dielectric sandwich, if you prefer!
 Charging a capacitor is a bit like rubbing a balloon on your jumper to make it stick.
 Positive and negative electrical charges build up on the plates and the separation between them, which prevents them coming into contact, is what stores the energy.
+A good dielectric allows a capacitor of a certain size to store more charge at the same voltage than a poorer one, so you could say it makes the capacitor more efficient as a charge-storing device.

 Capacitors have many advantages over batteries: they weigh less, generally don't contain harmful chemicals or toxic metals, and they can be charged and discharged zillions of times without ever wearing out.
 But they have a big drawback too: kilo for kilo, their basic design prevents them from storing anything like the same amount of electrical energy as batteries.

 Is there anything we can do about that?
 Broadly speaking, you can increase the energy a capacitor will store either by using a better material for the dielectric or by using bigger metal plates.
 To store a significant amount of energy, you'd need to use absolutely whopping plates.
-Thunderclouds, for example, are effectively super-gigantic capacitors that store massive amounts of power—and we all know how big those are!
+Thunderclouds, for example, are effectively super-gigantic capacitors that store massive amounts of energy—and we all know how big those are!
 What about beefing-up capacitors by improving the dielectric material between the plates?
-Exploring that option led scientsists to develop supercapacitors in the mid-20th century.
+Exploring that option led scientists to develop supercapacitors in the mid-20th century.

 What is a supercapacitor?